openai/procgen/README.md

 **Status:** Maintenance (expect bug fixes and minor updates)

-# Procgen Environments
+# Procgen Benchmark

-Procedurally generated 2d video-game-like environments.
-These environments run at high speed (thousands of steps per second on a single core).
-These environments are used in the paper [Leveraging Procedural Generation to Benchmark Reinforcement Learning](https://openai.com/blog/procgen-benchmark/) [(citation)](#citation).
+16 simple-to-use procedurally-generated environments which provide a direct measure of how quickly a reinforcement learning agent learns generalizable skills.
+The environments run at high speed (thousands of steps per second) on a single core.

+These environments are associated with the paper [Leveraging Procedural Generation to Benchmark Reinforcement Learning](https://openai.com/blog/procgen-benchmark/) [(citation)](#citation).

 Supported platforms: